kalindan/bank-system-fastapi/README.md

 # Bank system
-The goal of this project is to create simple REST API service mimicing simple bank system.
+The goal of this project is to create REST API service mimicing simple bank system.
 ## User requirements:
 - Possibility to register customer
 - Possibility to create an account(s) for given customer